SSWConsulting/SSW.Rules.Content/rules/best-tips-for-getting-started-on-tiktok/rule.md

 Here they are:

+* Determine your goals:
-* Determine your goals – What are your business goals?
-Subsequently, what are your marketing goals?
-Then align it with your tactics to see how you could be successful here.
+  * What are your business goals and how will they affect your marketing goals?
+  * What tactics will you then use to make it successful?
 This will help you define your approach to this new social media.
-Key points to understand are your [brand culture, value and identity](https://www.businessnewsdaily.com/12020-tiktok-business-features.html), this way you will make sure that you ensure the content you will create is valuable in helping you achieve your goals.
+  * Key points to understand are your [brand culture, value and identity](https://www.businessnewsdaily.com/12020-tiktok-business-features.html), this will help you keep in tune with your target audience.
 * Share original and valuable information – TikTok encourage users to make original videos and the algorithm tends to recommend original videos to the audience, even if they don’t follow you​.
 * Be consistent – Post every day or every 3 days​.
 Remember that showing up often is important for growing any profile on social media.
 * Participate in TikTok challenges – This is an easy way to increase engagement and visibility.